sersonSerson/Projects/NaturalLanguage/IntentRecognitionAirlines/README.md

 ### ATIS Airline Travel Information System Dataset from Kaggle.
 Source: https://www.kaggle.com/hassanamin/atis-airlinetravelinformationsystem/

-Data is in form of .json with key fields:

 | №    | Feature       | Description|
 |------|:-------------:|------------------------------------------------------:|
 |1     |**Question**   |User text with query about airlines.                   |